justinmetz/universal-dashboard-documentation/api/1.6.0/New-UDEndpoint.md

 ```

 ## DESCRIPTION
 Creates a new REST API endpoint.
-This can be used with Start-UDDashboard nad Start-UDRestApi.
+This can be used with Start-UDDashboard and Start-UDRestApi.
 All URLs are automatically prefixed with /api.

 ## EXAMPLES